Gronis/wasmdev/README.md

      Serving ┃  http://127.0.0.1:8080  ┃ <= Click to open your app!
              ┗━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```
+This project is equivalent with the provided example project: `simple` that can be found in the `examples` folder.
 ## Configuration

 The following options can be set to `wasmdev::main` macro: